Vaccination race enlists grassroots aides to fight mistrust

 But he returned a few minutes later, apologizing “if I caught you off guard,’’ and told her: “I was just really interested in why you aren’t interested.’’
 She said she doesn’t trust the shots and declined his pamphlets.

-“You don’t want to be really pushy,’’ Simmons said later. ‘’You got to be a good judge of character too.’’
+“You don’t want to be really pushy,’’ Simmons said later.
+“You got to be a good judge of character too.’’

 C.B.
 Johnson, who runs a Chicago drug recovery group in the Black neighborhood where he grew up, is helping people there get vaccinated.
 He said that insider cred helps.
 So does patience.